KSXGitHub/circular-widgets-gnome-45/README.md

 ### Credits

-This is a fork of https://github.com/raihan2000/circular-widgets with GNOME 45 support.
+This is a fork of https://github.com/raihan2000/circular-widgets that supports (only) GNOME 45.